 The first and third tones use the same accent mark, but it's written over the vowel in 3rd tone.
 Here are the five tones applied to the vowel a :

-The dipping (3rd) tone is pronounced differently and written differently when followed by another tone in the same word.
-If the following tone is another dipping tone, the first one is written as a low rising tone and the second one is written as a low falling tone.
-Otherwise, the dipping tone is written as a low falling tone.
+The dipping (3rd) tone is pronounced differently and written differently when followed by another tone.
+If the following tone is another dipping tone, it's written as a low rising tone; otherwise, it's written as a low falling tone.

-Chinese is normally written in Character gait, in which the elements are arranged to form a square character.
-The details of Character gait are explained on the Gaits page, so we'll just give you some examples here.
+Chinese is normally written in fangzi gait, in which the elements are arranged to form a square character.
+The details of fangzi gait are explained on the Gaits page, but here's a summary of how it's used in Chinese.

-Putting it all together, why don't you try reading a sentence?
+Putting it all together, why don't you try reading a sentence or two?